Windows Forms Applications

 - Refine the form design (control alignment, form appearance, etc.)

-- Double-click on event generating controls to add event handlers to those controls
+- D-click on event generating controls to add event handlers to those controls

 - Add the appropriate code to the event handlers